Thai junta under scrutiny amid allegations of exorbitant spending, nepotism

 "The NCPO does not interfere in these independent bodies and we ask that people trust the NCPO."

-The investigation follows allegations of graft last year, leveled by some Thai media and opposition groups, involving construction of a $28 million park built to honor the monarchy that threatened to undermine an anti-graft drive by the junta.
+The investigation follows allegations of graft last year, levelled by some Thai media and opposition groups, involving construction of a $28 million park built to honour the monarchy that threatened to undermine an anti-graft drive by the junta.

 An internal investigation by the army in November 2015 found no evidence of corruption.